70% Rule Calculator

 Select screening mode

-Enter ARV and Rehab Budget — calculator screens Maximum Allowable Offer using the canonical formula MAO = ARV × 70% − Rehab.
+Enter ARV and Rehab Budget — calculator estimates a modeled Maximum Allowable Offer using the formula MAO = ARV × 70% − Rehab.

 Property Inputs